-GOAL: Create an environment that supports positive and responsive interactions among the children, parents, childcare providers and staff.
-To foster and engage in ongoing communication between parents and staff about our programs and their children.
+GOAL: Create an environment that supports positive and responsive interactions among the children, parents/guardians, and staff.
+To foster and engage in ongoing communication between parents/guardians and staff about our programs and their children.

 It is our belief that a collaborative, positive relationship between our teachers/centre and parents/families is a key component to a child's positive development.
 Staff are friendly, showing pleasure when welcoming individuals into the environment.
 They maintain positive voice tones, speaking in a supportive manner with others.
 They model appropriate positive social behaviors.
 They demonstrate the ability to accommodate for unexpected changes, providing flexibility while looking at individual needs.
 All staff display empathy, understanding and support towards individual's feelings.
-Staff interact with children at their level, are approachable, engaged and interested (1).
+Staff interact with children at their level, are approachable, engaged and interested.
+(1.)

-Staff engage with parent/guardians daily at drop off and pickups, commenting on the events of the day, any situations that may have occurred, and encourage positive relationships where parent/guardians feel welcomed and open to discuss any concerns (1).
+Staff engage with parents/guardians daily at drop off and pickup, commenting on the events of the day, any situations that may have occurred, and encourage positive relationships where parent/guardians feel welcome and open to discuss any concerns.
+(1.)

-A current daily schedule is posted outside each of our programs, this allows parents the opportunity to reflect on the full day of their child for regular and non-instructional days.
-Pedagogical documentation is available for parents both outside each program door and on our parent board.
+A current daily schedule is posted outside each of our programs, this allows parents/guardians the opportunity to reflect on the full day of their child for regular and non-instructional days.

+Pedagogical documentation is available for parents/guardians both outside each program door and on our family board.
 Staff and children use artwork, displays and documentation of children participating in learning experiences, accompanying a description of the learning taking place.
-Parent/guardians are welcomed to come into the programs daily and share experiences of the day, by viewing art pieces in progress, documentation and displays (1).
+Parents/guardians are welcome to come into the programs daily and share experiences of the day, by viewing art pieces in progress, documentation and displays.
+(1.)

-Program plans are posted outside each program with the direct reference to the root skill within the Continuum of Development describing the potential learning opportunity being offered.
-Our daily program plan provides detailed communication of activities to parents.
-Through communication, we work hand in hand with parents to provide the child with the best experiences possible to contribute to child and family well-being.
-Children participate in the planning of weekly experiences by giving suggestions, during group meetings, daily conversations, and on white boards.
-Play equipment, toys and materials are adapted to meet the needs of all children (1).
+Program plans are posted outside each program with the direct reference to the root skill within the continuum of the ELECT describing the potential learning opportunity being offered.
+Our daily program plan provides detailed communication of activities to parents/guardians.
+Through communication, we work hand in hand with parents/guardians to provide the child with the best experiences possible to contribute to child and family well-being.
+Children participate in the planning of weekly experiences during group meetings, daily conversations, by giving suggestions, and on white boards.
+Play equipment, toys and materials are adapted to meet the needs of all children.
+(1.)